joriatyBen/shopping-cart-wasm-demo/carts-java/README.md

 # DEPRECATED: cart
 A microservices-demo service that provides shopping carts for users.

-This build is built, tested and released by travis.

 # API Spec

 Checkout the API Spec [here](https://github.com/joriatyBen/shopping-cart-wasm-demo/blob/main/carts-java/api-spec/carts.json)